solana-turbin3/Q3_25_Builder_YashVikram/solana-starter/README.md

 # Solana Starter

-This repository provides a comprehensive starter template for Solana development in both **TypeScript** and **Rust**.
-It includes scripts and programs for wallet management, airdrops, transfers, SPL tokens, NFTs, and on-chain program interaction, making it ideal for learning, prototyping, or bootstrapping Solana projects.
+A starter template for Solana development using **TypeScript**.
+This project includes scripts for working with wallets, SPL tokens, NFTs, and vaults on the Solana Devnet.
+It is ideal for learning, prototyping, or bootstrapping Solana projects.

 ---